Things to Do in Brno – Exploring the Czech Republic

 If you’re visiting Brno in the hot summer months, you can refresh yourself with a drink from one of the fountains, or with a juicy cocktail from the fabulous pop-up bar Na Brno Dobry.
 We recommend the Parisian G&T.

-Visit Zelný trh aka the Cabbage Market in Brno
+Things to Do in Brno – Visit Zelný trh aka the Cabbage Market in Brno

 Vegetables, Mozart, hidden underground labyrinths, fabulous vegan ice cream, and Baroque architecture.
 This and more can be found in Brno’s Zelný trh square.

 The most functional reason to visit the square is for what is the best farmers market we’ve visited in the Czech Republic.
 Sorry Prague, Brno definitely does it better.